readable111/Crop-Hero/MPM/mpm.md

 1. Enable the option
 1. Save the new config and boot into your OS

-#### Emulator Says "Something went wrong.
-Sorry about that" <a name="something_went_wrong"></a>
+#### Ambient Weather Carousel Is Stuck At Loading <a name="aw_stuck_loading"></a>
 *Author: Daniel*

-1. Close every instance of Expo on the emulator
-    * Make sure that there aren't any tabs remaining in the background
-1. Go to Settings
-1. Select the Apps button
-1. Select the All Apps button
+1. Check your Internet connection
-1. Select the Expo Go app
+1. Close the app
-1. Select the Display over other apps button
-1. Toggle Allow display over other apps to On
-1. Return to the Home screen
-1. Enter the Expo Go app like a normal mobile app through the app list or a shortcut on the phone's home screen
+1. Open Expo Go from the app list or app library on the phone/phone emulator
-1. Hit 'a' on the command line to open the CropAlly app
+1. Press 'a' in the command line to open the app in Expo Go
-1. Repeat these steps (except for enabling Display over other apps) until it works
+1. **If the issue persists**, sign into your Ambient Weather account
+1. Go to the Devices page
+1. Check whether the specified device is set to "Not reporting"
+    1. If so, please change the setting so that it starts reporting data
+1. **If the issue persists**, visit [https://ambientweather.docs.apiary.io/](https://ambientweather.docs.apiary.io/)
+    1. If this website is down, that means the mock data it provides to Ambient Weather subscribers is down.
+Please wait for it to come back
+1. **If the issue persists**, check the time of day as the mock servers occassionally undergo maintenance after 7pm CST/CDT

 ### Expo Errors <a name="expo_errors"></a>